One out of two men and one out of three women will develop cancer during their lifetimes.

 Who wrote and reviewed the content?

 The program's content was developed by The Jackson Laboratory Clinical and Continuing Education Program staff.
-The following individuals reviewed the site content:
+The following individuals reviewed one or more course:

 - Abdullah Elias, MD - Shodair Children's Hospital, Department of Medical Genetics